wenjingyzoe/icip2024_RCCA_Paper/README.md

 # icip2024_RCCA_Paper

-Codes are provided in RCCA file, the key algorithm is named as "RCCA_bootstrap".
+The codes are provided in the RCCA file and the key algorithm is named as "RCCA_bootstrap".
-This function give the "best" alpha among a sequence of candidates. other four files are data used in the paper, and can be download from www.changedetection.net.
+This function gives the "best" alpha among the candidate sequences.
+The other four files are images used in the paper and can be downloaded from www.changedetection.net.